oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

-Note the `conf/storefront-config.yaml` config source is optional, if the file is not there no error, it's just skipped. if the configuration file is non optional (it **must** be there) leaving the .optional() out will generate an exception at start up.
-That may be harsh, but it's far better to know immediately there's a problem than to only find out a while later when your program seems to be using values you didn't expect !
+Note the `conf/storefront-config.yaml` config source is optional, if the file is not there no error, it's just skipped. if the configuration file is non optional (it **must** be there) leaving the `.optional()` out will cause an exception to be thrown at start up.
+That may be harsh, but it's far better to know immediately there's a problem than to only find out a while later when your program seems to be using values you didn't expect!

 Here we are using a file for configuration information, but later when we look at databases we will see how we can use other sources like environment variables or Java system properties.